MarnieHubmann/booking-checker/README.md

 ## Local Setup

 Make a copy of `.env.dist` and name it `.env`
-In `.env`, set the values to be the details of the driver you wish to make bookings on behalf of.
+In `.env`, set the values to be the details for the gmail account you wish to send email notifications from.

 To install depedencies: